 The Kelleher Nightingale Indigenous Heritage Assessment (Ref: 1524 - August 2016) prepared in support of the South Dural rezoning included a comprehensive assessment of the potential impacts of indigenous heritage on the future redevelopment potential of the land.
 No aboriginal archaeological sites or objects were identified within the precinct.
-Four areas of moderate archaeological potential were identified based on landform and assessment of likely integrity (i.e. low visible disturbance), however these were located beyond the site.
-The site was identified as having low archaeological potential (see Figure 18).
+Four areas of moderate archaeological potential were identified based on landform and assessment of likely integrity (i.e. low visible disturbance).